 In Glastonbury, some of the most common types of damages associated with traumatic brain injury cases are headaches initially, but also memory loss, confusion, and loss of word recall.
 The severity in which an individual suffers memory loss varies depending on the injury.
 In general, however, the more severe the head injury, the higher the compensation a claimant is likely to receive.

 Damages that are especially unique in TBI cases are vocational losses.
 An attorney may try to determine if a claimant will be able to continue functioning at a level that allows them to move up in their career.
 If the answer is no, this could influence the amount in compensation that a plaintiff may be able to receive.

 The ability to maintain gainful employment does not play a role when determining whether an injury is deemed catastrophic.
 While it does not play a role, most people who sustain catastrophic injuries also may suffer some loss of employment.
 Sometimes it is for a matter of days, weeks, or months of lost time from work.
 Other times, a catastrophic injury could mean a permanent loss of employment.
 A Glastonbury attorney may consider a catastrophic injury claimant’s loss of employment as a factor when evaluating their potential damages.

-How a Glastonbury Attorney Pursue Damages in a Catastrophic Injury Case
+Let a Glastonbury Attorney Pursue Damages in Your Catastrophic Injury Case

 An experienced attorney can provide a lot of help by taking tasks off the family’s plate and preserving evidence in the case so it can be fully prosecuted.
-A well-practiced attorney also has a network of resources, such as treating doctors and social workers, who can often help make a difference when evaluating what a case is worth.
+They also have a network of resources, such as treating doctors and social workers, who can often help make a difference when evaluating what a case is worth.